Grand Howl: United Kingdom

 Following a further programme review between 2000 and 2002, the Grand Howl became optional, allowing Packs to adopt themes other than the Jungle Book - although local groups had always adapted the ceremony.

 The independent Baden-Powell Scouts' Association and British Boy Scouts and British Girl Scouts Association continue with the original Grand Howl.

 United States

 The Cub Scout programme of the Boy Scouts of America and Brownies of the Girl Scouts of the USA have used the traditional Grand Howl as a "special recognition ceremony" with the person being honoured (a guest, parent or member of the Pack), standing in the centre of the circle.
 In addition, a Short Grand Howl can be used as follows:

 Canada

 The Cub Scouts of Scouts Canada use the traditional Grand Howl.
 The following version is used in French speaking Packs:

 Australia

 The Grand Howl used by the Cub Scouts of Scouts Australia is as follows:

 New Zealand

 The Grand Howl used by the Cubs of Scouts New Zealand is identical to the version currently used in the United Kingdom.

+Brazil

+The Grand Howl of the Scouts of Brazil goes as follows:

+Akela forms the Pack into a circle position, and when he chooses a pack member, everyone goes in the Cub Scout squatting position and say:

+"Akela, we'll do our best!"

+Then, everybody stands up doing the two fingered Cub Scout Sign with both hands, to represent a wolf's ears, and the chosen cub says: